FadekemiAkinduyile/FadekemiAkinduyile/README.md

-### Hi there 👋
+### Hi there, I'm Kemi Akinduyile 👋
-- 🔭 I’m currently working on completing my Machine Learning Analyst diploma program at Norquest College.
-I'm also working on data analysis and automation projects
+- 🔭 I’m currently working towards completing my Machine Learning Analyst diploma program at Norquest College.
+I'm also working on data analysis and Machine Learning projects.
-- 🌱 I’m currently learning and continuously expanding my knowledge in machine learning, data science and engineering, and software development.
+- 🌱 I’m learning and continuously expanding my knowledge in machine learning and data science.
-- 👯 I’m looking to collaborate on exciting AI and ML projects.
+- 👯 I’m looking to collaborate on exciting data, AI and ML projects.
 I'm enthusiastic about collaborating with individuals who share a passion for these areas.
-- 🤔 I’m looking for help with strategies to ensure fairness and reduce bias in AI and ML models, especially in the context of predictive algorithms.
-I'm keen to explore how to improve equity in AI design.
+- 🤔 I aim to adopt strategies that improve equity in AI design, ensure fairness and mitigate bias in AI and ML models.
 - 💬 Ask me about Machine learning and data analysis, AI ethics.
 Feel free to inquire about any AI or ML-related topics or projects I've been involved in.
 - 📫 How to reach me: I'm  active on LinkedIn - https://www.linkedin.com/in/kemi-akinduyile/, and you can connect with me there.
 - 😄 Pronouns: She/Her